liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 You can create an API key using an account at <a href="https://openai.com/">openai.com</a>.
 OpenAI will charge you directly for your students' usage, so you will need to provide them a credit card to bill.
 The cost is low.
-One query from CodeHelp costs roughly US$0.002 (two tenths of a cent).
+One query from CodeHelp costs roughly US$0.002 (two tenths of a cent) if using GPT-3.5 or $0.03 for GPT-4-turbo.

 ## Configuration

 After submitting the new class form, you will be brought to the configuration screen for the class you created.
 Here, you will see an <b>access/join link</b> that can be shared with your students.
 Anyone using the link will register as a student in the class if "Registration via Link" is enabled.
-You can control whether registration is allowed by manually enabling and disabling it or by setting a date up until which registration will be enabled.
+You can control whether registration is allowed by manually enabling and disabling it or by setting a date up through which registration will be enabled.
-Once they have registered, students can use the same link to access CodeHelp and make queries connected to your class.
+Once students have registered, they can use the same link to access CodeHelp and make queries connected to your class.

 Before your students can use CodeHelp, you will need to provide a configuration under "Queries &amp; Responses," at least selecting a default language.

-In the configuration screen, you can also archive the class (so students can see their past queries but not make new ones) and change the OpenAI API key you have connected to it.
+In the configuration screen, you can also archive the class (so students can see their past queries but not make new ones) and change or delete the OpenAI API key you have connected to it.

 ## Adding Instructors